AnuragAnalog/kaggles-30-days-of-ml/README.md

 # Kaggle's 30 Days of Machine Learning

-This is a four-week challenge that started on Aug 2nd
+This is a four-week challenge that started on 2nd Aug, 2021

 ## Week1